slexisvn/query_engine/docs/00-orientation/03-map-of-the-codebase.md

 ## Exercises

+### Understand

+A query uses a column that does not exist.
+Which subsystem should reject it, and why is the lexer unable to do that?

+### Practice

-1. Open [`query-engine.ts`](../../src/engine/query-engine.ts) and find `compileUncached`.
+1. **Observe.** Open [`query-engine.ts`](../../src/engine/query-engine.ts) and find `compileUncached`.
 Name the directory each of its five lines dispatches into.

-2. Pick any file in `src/optimizer/passes/` and find its test.
+2. **Observe.** Pick any file in `src/optimizer/passes/` and find its test.
 Read the test first and predict what the implementation must do, then check.

-3. Run `grep -rn "execution/" src/planner src/optimizer` and confirm the only hits are the two files holding the runtime upward edges described above.
+3. **Observe.** Run `rg -n "execution/" src/planner src/optimizer` and confirm the only hits are the two files holding the runtime upward edges described above.
 Are they still there in your copy?
 Now read [`costOf`](../../src/optimizer/passes/aggregate-pushdown.ts) and decide whether that edge could be removed without losing the decision it makes.

-4. Count the operators: `ls src/execution/operators/`.
+4. **Observe.** Count the operators: `ls src/execution/operators/`.
 Match each one to a node type in [`physical-plan.ts`](../../src/execution/physical-plan.ts).
 Are there node types with no operator file, and if so, where are they handled?

-5. Find the file that reads environment variables.
+5. **Observe.** Find the file that reads environment variables.
 There is exactly one.
 Why does centralizing that matter for the browser build?

+### Hints and expected observations

+The binder resolves the name against the catalog.
+The lexer only recognizes its token shape.
+Use the source map to follow one query before memorizing the directory inventory.

 ## Recap